-Emmy Award-winning journalist and recipient of Dove’s prestigious Real Beauty Award, Shaun Robinson is a true role model.
+Emmy Award-winning journalist, Gracie Award winner and recipient of Dove’s prestigious Real Beauty Award, Shaun Robinson is a true role model.
 As an author, television and digital content producer, entrepreneur, philanthropist and television personality, she has won the respect and admiration of millions of daily viewers throughout her career including her work as co-host of the entertainment news show, Access Hollywood.

 Shaun has interviewed Hollywood’s biggest stars and covered the red carpets for the Academy Awards, Golden Globes, Emmy’s and Grammy’s.
 She has hosted the official pre-shows for the Oscars and anchored NBC’s coverage of the Tournament of Roses Parade.
 She has contributed reports to NBC Nightly News, Today Show, MSNBC and CNN.
 Shaun has also been featured as a panelist on Piers Morgan Tonight, Larry King Live, served as a guest co-host on The View, and guest host of The Joy Behar Show and Who Wants to be a Millionaire?, in addition to hosting shows for TLC and Lifetime networks.